Difference Between Ball Valve and Gate Valve

 Its ports control the way a valve opens and closes.
 A gate valve has only two ports, which means it can work either way.
 Depending on its type and use, you can thread, join, or flange the holes in the gate valve.

 But ball valves can have more than one port.
 Depending on the type of valve and its purpose, you can thread, join, or flange these holes.
-Three-hole ball valves let different materials move in different ways.
+Three-hole ball valves allow different materials to flow in various directions.
 If a valve has holes, it’s essential to know its purpose and specific size.

-Full-port valves have balls with holes the same size as the pipes they connect.
+Full-port valves have balls with holes the same size as the pipes they connect to.
 The hole in the ball valve’s ball with a lowered port is smaller than the pipe.

 Applications